biocross/DisplayBuddyPages/docs/press-kit/README.txt

 # About the developer

-Sid is a developer based in Singapore, he's been making iOS & Mac apps professionally for the past 6 years.
-DisplayBuddy is his first indie paid app!
+Sid is an indie developer based in Singapore, he's been making iOS & Mac apps professionally for the past 6 years.

 # Links